13 Cairo Egypt Scams Every Tourist Should Know (I Fell for Few)

 Bargaining

 Bargaining may not be everyone’s style, but in many parts of the world it’s how things work.
-Tried bargaining on a broken pyramid at a gift ship which was at full price and they happily gave it at the asked price.
+Tried bargaining on a broken pyramid at a gift shop which was at full price and they happily gave it at the asked price.
 One street vendor outside the Sphinx was selling light weighted wooden figurines of the pyramids.
 Our tour guide mentioned they are available for 30 cents if we go to a store.
 The vendor priced it for 5$ each.
 When mentioned of it’s price at the store, he sold 5 for 5$ which was still higher than what the store offers but he was totally fine lowering them.

 Perfume/Spice/Tea